Azkaakarim/Introduction-to-AI-Programming/Lab Reports/README.md

 ### Lab Reports
-**Course:** Introduction to AI Programming

-This folder contains the documented **lab reports** for the *Introduction to AI Programming* course, demonstrating practical application of Python programming concepts used in introductory AI studies.
+This folder contains the documented **lab reports** for the **Introduction to AI Programming** course, demonstrating practical application of Python programming concepts used in introductory AI studies.

 ### Coverage
 - Python fundamentals